How to Choose the Best Coffee Beans for Your Taste Preferences

 Do different brewing methods require different beans?

-Yes.
+Actually no!
 Some beans perform better in certain methods.
-For example, bright and fruity beans work well for pour-overs, while dark, rich beans are ideal for espresso.
+For example, bright and fruity beans work well for pour-overs, while dark, rich beans are ideal for espresso but any can be used depending on your taste.

 Choosing coffee beans doesn’t have to be overwhelming.
 By considering flavor, roast, and your favorite brew method, you’ll find a truly satisfying coffee.
 If you're searching for where to start, Allegheny Coffee & Tea Exchange has the expertise, freshness, and selection to help you discover your perfect match.